 - Spinach and kale are great, but you can also use Swiss chard, collard greens, or even bok choy.

-- Add rice noodles to this soup.
+- Add noodles to this soup.

 - Add crushed red pepper flakes for additional heat.